 Take on the Harbour Bridge

 Another unmissable visual icon of Sydney, the Harbour Bridge is a feat of engineering and offers fantastic views over Port Jackson.
 Whether you walk from one end to the other or take a BridgeClimb, taking on the Harbour Bridge is an unforgettable experience.
-If you are looking for fantastic views on a budget, read about the Pylon Lookout here.
+If you are looking for fantastic views on a budget, don’t miss the Pylon Lookout.
 The Harbour Bridge has to be one of favourite sights in Sydney, I really love the fact that you can approach in different ways, depending on your ability, time and budget.

 Taronga Zoo has spectacular views of Sydney Harbour and a rich collection of animals.
 There is an area dedicated to the Australian wildlife, which means you can familiarise yourself with some unique creatures.
 Coming from Europe, where I remember some zoos being sad places with forlorn animals, I have to say I feel a bit more comfortable visiting an Australian zoo.
 I still have a strong preference for seeing animals in the world, however, there is more space and the climate is more appropriate for the wildlife here.